Second-parent adoption: North Carolina

+However, unmarried couples cannot adopt together.
+Second parent adoption is illegal.

 Utah

-Second parent adoption is illegal in Utah.
-To adopt in the state of Utah, one must either be married and have permission from their spouse or single and not living with another person.
+To adopt in Utah, one must either be married and have permission from their spouse (i.e., stepparent adoption) or single and not living with another person.
 Anyone cohabitating in a non-marital sexual relationship cannot adopt in Utah.
 The adoptee must also be 10 years younger than the adopter.

-Stepparent adoption is legal in Utah.
+While there is no law specifically permitting unmarried couples to adopt (i.e., second parent adoption), Equality Utah says it is possible to obtain these adoptions.